-The UCF Rosen College of Hospitality Management’s Professional Tennis Management (PTM) program, was developed in collaboration with the United States Tennis Association – University (USTAU), a division of USTA, in order to develop the next generation of tennis management leaders.
+The UCF Rosen College of Hospitality Management’s Professional Tennis Management (PTM) program, was developed in collaboration with USTA-U, a division of the United States Tennis Association (USTA), in order to develop the next generation of tennis management leaders.

 UCF Rosen College Professional Tennis Management (PTM) students will become fully immersed in all offerings at the USTA National Campus, a state-of-the-art facility in the Lake Nona area of Orlando, Florida, a 30-minute drive from the college campus.
 The innovative USTA facility features more than 100 courts (a mix of hard and clay), houses the USTA’s Community Tennis and Player Development divisions, and is home to the UCF Men’s and Women’s Collegiate tennis teams.